MyNameIsTrez/Pastebin-And-HTTPS-Tekkit-Classic/README.md

 Additionally, this page also covers how you can make HTTPS requests from Tekkit Classic, which is normally not possible due to HTTPS being added to ComputerCraft after Tekkit Classic came out.

 ## Pastebin fix command

 Copy this into your File Explorer's search bar: `%appdata%/.technic/modpacks/tekkit/config` and open `mod_ComputerCraft.cfg` with Notepad.
 If the value after `enableAPI_http=` is `0` then you should change that to `1`.
 Hold `ctrl+s` to save the file and close the file after that.

+If you're a player on a server you'll have to ask the owner to change this setting for you; just send that person this page and tell them to follow these instructions under this `Pastebin fix command` header.

+### If you have access to the single player/server files or can ask the owner

 Now go to `%appdata%/.technic/modpacks/tekkit/mods/ComputerCraft/lua/rom/programs/http` and open `pastebin` with Notepad.

+### If you don't have access to the single player/server files and can't ask the owner

+In case you don't have access to the single player/server files and can't ask the owner, there's still the possibility to fix `pastebin get` and `pastebin put` if `enableAPI_HTTP` was set to `1` by the owner already.
+The downside is that you might not know if the owner has done this and on top of that you'll have to apply this fix on every single Computer one at a time.
+Type this into a Computer:

+`edit rom/programs/http/pastebin`

+### Fixing line 35 and 76

 Copy this command and replace what is on line 35 with it: